ZhengxiangShi/DePT/README.md

 ## 3. Run Experiments
 We provide the scripts to reproduce the main experiments in our paper.
 For example, you can run the following script to reproduce the results of DePT on the GLUE dataset.
 The `PREFIX_LENGTH` represents the length of the soft prompt `m` in the paper.
-The `R` represents the rank of low-rank matrices `r` in the paper. `lr` is the learning rate for the the soft prompt, and `LORA_LR` is the learning rate for the the pair of the low-rank matrices that will be added to the frozen word embeddings.
+The `R` represents the rank of low-rank matrices `r` in the paper. `lr` is the learning rate for the soft prompt, and `LORA_LR` is the learning rate for the the pair of the low-rank matrices that will be added to the frozen word embeddings.
 ```sh
 MODEL=t5-base
 MAX_LENGTH=256